 Year 5: 140,000

 Notice that you treat your initial investment as a negative cash flow because it is money out of your pocket.
-Now notice how many times the sign changes in this series of cash flows: once, going from negative (initial investment) to Year 1.
+Also notice how many times the sign changes in this series of cash flows: once, going from negative (initial investment) to Year 1.

 Day 1, Initial investment: -100,000